Items tagged “muscle”

 Pronator teres muscle is a two-headed flexor and pronator of the forearm, found superficially in the anterior compartment of the forearm.
 Summary origin humeral head: medial epicondyle of the humerus ulnar head: coronoid process of the ulna insertion: lateral surface of the middle-third rad...

 Flexor carpi radialis muscle

-Flexor carpi radialis (FCR) muscle is found in the first layer of the anterior compartment of the forearm.
-It does not pass through the carpal tunnel, but rather by itself in a small separate tunnel between the superficial and deep layers of the flexor retinaculum along the scaphoid and trapeziu...
+Flexor carpi radialis (FCR) is found in the first layer of the anterior compartment of the forearm and is one of the extrinsic muscles of the hand.
+It does not pass through the carpal tunnel, but rather by itself in a small separate FCR tunnel.
+Summary origin: medial epicondyle of the humer...

 Palmaris longus muscle